Waste Tracking Technical Glossary

 RegulatorThe Scottish Environment Protection Agency (SEPA) is Scotland's principal environmental regulator.

-RegulatoryThe DWT Service Charge is a mandatory annual fee required for any organization that uses the Digital Waste Tracking service.
+RegulatoryThe DWT Service Charge is a mandatory annual fee required for any organisation that uses the Digital Waste Tracking service.
 This fee contributes to the maintenance and enforcement of the national system.

 Spreadsheet Alternative